Complete the Adoption Home Study in Oklahoma

-The Oklahoma home study for adoption is one of the lengthiest stages of the adoption process, often lasting several months.
+The home study for adoption in Oklahoma is one of the lengthiest stages of the adoption process, often lasting several months.
 This is why hopeful adoptive parents are encouraged to start their home study as soon as possible.

 Your adoption home study in Oklahoma is done to verify that you’re mentally, financially and emotionally prepared to adopt.
 The goal of home studies is to ensure that children will be placed into safe and prepared homes.

 The Oklahoma home study for adoption includes two components: